frc5431/Java-for-Rookies/operators.md

 foo = 5;//foo is now 5. didn't need to say its type - i've already created it!
 ```

-In fact, you don't even need to give it a type when it's created:
+However, when you are using primitives, you don't have to give it a value when you declare it!
+It will default to 0:

 ```java
 int bar;//when you don't give it a value, it is 0 by default. bar = bar + 1;//bar was 0, now it is 1.
 ```

+This only works with primitives.
+With classes, you have to give them a value - usually with `new`.

 You can also combine assignment with some math: